jhogue/Grey-Matter/README.md

 @import "component/*";
 ```

-And everything inside that folder will be added and watched for changes.
+Everything inside that folder will be added and watched for changes.

 ## Getting started
 To get up and running:

-###Install dependencies
+### Install dependencies
 Navigate to this folder in your Terminal, then:

 ```